abap2UI5/docs/docs/faq.md

     server->response->set_status( code = 200 reason = `success` ).
 ```
 #### **2. How to change the bootstrapping of UI5?**
-Change the initial get call of abap2UI5 to:
+Change the HTTP handler of abap2UI5 to:
 ```abap
 DATA(lt_config) = VALUE z2ui5_if_types=>ty_t_name_value(
       (  n = `data-sap-ui-theme`         v = `sap_belize` )